 Whilst Andy has been out in Sri Lanka, I’ve arrived back from my own mini adventure…

-Eastern Europe was always on my list of places to visit after reading a book when travelling through Bali in 2009.
-It was here that I picked up a tatty copy of 'Playing the Moldovans at Tennis', written by British comedian Tony Hawks.
+Eastern Europe was always on my list of places to visit after reading a book when travelling through Bali back in 2009.
+It was there that I picked up a tatty copy of 'Playing the Moldovans at Tennis', written by British comedian Tony Hawks.
 The book follows Tony's adventure as he takes on a bet to play and beat all of the 1997 Moldovan football team at tennis.
 Website: http://www.tony-hawks.com/books-videos/.
-A hilarious and fascinating read on such a crazy adventure – which has inspired me to be where I am now - albeit with a mini tennis kit in a guitar case around the world.
-(Another worthwhile title by Tony Hawks is 'Hitchhiking round Island with a Fridge', an equally brilliant adventure).
+A hilarious and fascinating read on a crazy adventure.
+I can definitely relate to that currently – with the mini tennis kit in a guitar case travelling around the world.
+Getting myself in the many amusing situations and often thinking ‘what am I even doing here’.
+Another worthwhile title by Tony Hawks is 'Round Island with a Fridge', an equally brilliant adventure.

 The result of Tony’s Moldovan adventure was the Tony Hawks Children's Care Centre in the capital city, Chisinau.
 Website: http://www.tony-hawks.com/philanthropy/.
-The book and film proceeds all go towards the centre.
-I couldn’t wait to see what Tony and his team had managed to achieve.
-Part of the MTWT is to ensure that there is a legacy, to ensure that the children continue to have access to tennis in the future and to create a social change in the community.
+Much of the book and film proceeds go towards this centre.
+I couldn’t wait to see what Tony and his team had managed to achieve, as have been keen to make sure we leave our own legacy as we travel through each country.